kevinhwang91/nvim-ufo/README.md

 the folds, the request strategy is formed by the main and the fallback.
 The default value of main is `lsp` and the default value of fallback is `indent` which implemented by ufo.

-Changing the text in a buffer will request the providers for folds.
+For example, Changing the text in a buffer will request the providers for folds.

 > `foldmethod` option will finally become `manual` if ufo are working.